I5UCC/VRC-ASL_Gestures/README.md

 "Alternative Animations" folder, That you are able to use too.
 - What if my Avatar uses Write Defaults on?
   - Shouldn't be a problem. you can set all of the animations WD on if you use WD in your Gesture Layer, that shouldn't cause problems, I would still recommend having WD off, as VRChat recommends it.
+- When do you update/fix bugs?
+  - Whenever I have time for it.
+I also have a life of my own and cant always work on my other projects.
+This is something I did in my spare time to provide for free and its gonna stay like that of course.
+Please keep that in mind.
+Problems with the Index version of the controllers are gonna be updated faster then the GeneralVR ones, as I currently only own an Index.